 Your account settings may allow you to specify communication preferences for each owner.
 Some couples prefer that all notifications go to both parties, while others designate a primary contact.
 Configure these settings according to your preferences to ensure important information reaches the right people.

 During active transactions, both co-owners typically need to be informed of developments and available to sign documents.
-Ensure both email addresses are current and monitored so neither party misses critical communications.
+Ensure both email addresses are current and monitored so neither party misses critical communications from the transaction timeline.

 Tips for Effective Communication